RotorHazard/RotorHazard/resources/PCB/README.md

 ## Usage

+* Before ISP flashing of nodes is possible, nodes must not be transmitting over serial.
+You can flash the most recent node version from RotorHazard, or the standard "Blink" sketch.
+(Delta5 and older RotorHazard node versions generally use serial and will prevent ISP from functioning.)
 * Nodes should all be flashed with the node number of 0 (default).
 This board will automatically assign node numbers based on their position.
 * In-system flashing can be accomplished with the [OTA tool](https://github.com/szafranski/RH-ota)
 * If flashing nodes by USB, disconnect JP1 to prevent powering on the Pi.

 ## Credit

-This board and the OTA tool were developed by Paweł Fabiszewski.
+This board and the OTA tool were developed by [Paweł Fabiszewski](mailto:p.fabiszewski@gmail.com).